lisrael1989/Apssus_Sprint_3/README.md

 # Appsus

 **Appsus** brings your favorite apps together in a single, streamlined application.
-Utilizing a combination of React and Node.js, it features a collection of mini-apps including MisterEmail, MissKeep, and MissBooks, each offering unique functionalities within a unified interface.
+Utilizing a combination of React, it features a collection of mini-apps including MisterEmail, MissKeep, and MissBooks, each offering unique functionalities within a unified interface.

 ## Features

-- **Single Page Application (SPA)**: All apps integrated into a single page for seamless user experience.
+- **Single Page Application (SPA)**: All apps are integrated into a single page for a seamless user experience.
 - **MisterEmail**: Manage, send, and delete emails efficiently.
 - **MissKeep**: Create, edit, and color-code notes.
 Includes functionalities to filter notes for better organization.
-- **MissBooks**: Maintain and explore your personal book collection.
 - **Responsive Design**: Fully responsive interface across all devices.

 ## Live Demo